Naohiro2g/rsp-test/README.md

 byte count: 24   sensor-update "G1" 1234
 byte count: 36   sensor-update "G1" "1234c123456789"
 byte count: 46   sensor-update "G1" "1234c123456789c123456789"
 byte count: 56   sensor-update "G1" "1234c123456789c123456789c123456789"
+byte count: 27   broadcast "こんにちは"
 ```

 Sensor-update will be issuing only when the global variable actually updated to the different value.
-And it needs an [wait (0) secs] block between two updates.
+And it needs an [wait (0) secs] block between two updates, or they will be one combined message.
 In contrast, broadcast message is always happen if it was same as before.

 ## Basic of RSP
 When remote sensors are enabled, Scratch listens for connections on TCP port 42001.
 Once a connection is established, messages are sent in both directions over the socket connection according to the protocol as below.